Soccer Red Card Rules (Official With Examples)

 Red cards in soccer change the way a game goes.
 That extra player makes a big difference.
 This can make an interesting game, while one team tries to break down the opponent as they defend and try to counter-attack.

-It can seem like the game is over for some teams, so it’s important to know the red card rules.
+It can seem like the game is over for some teams, so it’s essential to know the red card rules.
 Here are a few things we will cover in this article;

 • What a Red Card Is